China ministry probes Qihoo browser over blogger complaints

-SHANGHAI Chinese authorities are investigating the country's top anti-virus software firm Qihoo 360 Technology after a prominent blogger criticized its web browser, alleging improper practices such as mining of user data, Qihoo said in a posting on its official microblog account.
+SHANGHAI Oct 26 Chinese authorities are investigating the country's top anti-virus software firm Qihoo 360 Technology after a prominent blogger criticised its web browser, alleging improper practices such as mining of user data, Qihoo said in a posting on its official microblog account.

 The company, which has taken on Chinese search engine leader Baidu Inc in that country's browser market, also said in the posting on Thursday that it would bring a lawsuit against Baidu, accusing it of conducting a smear campaign through the blogger, a charge that Baidu denies.